-- Removed of a portion of a frontal lobe.
+- Removal of a portion of the frontal lobe.

 Multiple subpial transection (MST) is a surgical technique in which the connections of the epileptic focus are partially cut without resecting it.
 Palliative surgery for seizure reduction, generally patients does not become seizure free.

 This is an operation that severs (cuts) the corpus callosum, interrupting the spread of seizures from hemisphere to hemisphere.
 Seizures generally do not completely stop after this procedure.
 Seizures usually become less severe, as they cannot spread to the opposite side of the brain.

 The surgeon removes all or portions of the affected hemisphere.
 The surgeon also gently separates the hemispheres to access and out the corpus-callostum.

 The goal of VNS Therapy is to prevent seizures before they start, and stop them if they do.
 Benefits of VNS may include:

 - Faster recovery

 How it works: VNS Therapy is delivered through a device (generator and lead) that sends mild pulses through the vagus nerve to areas of the brain known to be associated with seizures.
 VNS Therapy delivers these periodic pulses all day, in an effort to control your seizures.